 • When bell pepper is almost done roasting, gently add ravioli to pot of boiling water.
 Reduce to a simmer and cook, stirring occasionally, until al dente and floating to the top, 4-5 minutes. • Reserve ½ cup pasta cooking water (1 cup for 4 servings), then drain.

 Rinse shrimp under cold water.
 Pat shrimp or chicken dry with paper towels.
 Season with salt and pepper.
 Heat a drizzle of oil in a large pan over medium-high heat.
-Add shrimp or chicken; cook, stirring occasionally, until cooked through, 3-5 minutes for shrimp or 4-6 minutes for chicken.
+Add shrimp or chicken; cook, stirring occasionally, until cooked through, 4-6 minutes.
 Turn off heat; transfer to a plate.
 Wipe out pan.

 • Heat a drizzle of oil in a large pan over medium heat.
 Add garlic and cook, stirring, until softened, 2-3 minutes.